Near Eastman in Dodge County, Georgia — The American South (South Atlantic)

 Location.
 32° 12.474′ N, 83° 12.966′ W. Marker is near Eastman, Georgia, in Dodge County.
-Marker can be reached from the intersection of Firetower Road and Orphans Cemetery Road at Firetower Road.
-Touch for map.
-Firetower Road may also be named Harp Road.
-Marker is in the cemetery at this intersection.
+Marker can be reached from the intersection Touch for map.
 Marker is in this post office area: Eastman GA 31023, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within The Blackshear Road (approx. 1.9 miles away); The Eastman-Bishop-Bullock House (approx. 2.2 miles away); Jefferson Davis (approx. 2.2 miles away); Dodge County (approx. 2.4 miles away); Old Eastman School (approx. 2.7 miles away); Stuckey's (approx. 3.2 miles away); Normandale (approx. 12.3 miles away); Lucian A. Whipple (approx. 14.8 miles away).
+At least 8 other markers are within 15 miles of this marker, measured as the crow flies.
+The Blackshear Road (approx. 1.9 miles away); The Eastman-Bishop-Bullock House (approx. 2.2 miles away); Jefferson Davis (approx. 2.2 miles away); Dodge County (approx. 2.4 miles away); Old Eastman School (approx. 2.7 miles away); Stuckey's (approx. 3.2 miles away); Normandale (approx. 12.3 miles away); Lucian A. Whipple (approx. 14.8 miles away).
 Touch for a list and map of all markers in Eastman.

 Regarding Orphans Cemetery.
 A prominent memorial in this cemetery is a stone routunda atop a crypt sheltering a statues of Albert and Martha Williamson, seated, with their young nephew, Jay Gould, standing behind them.